Find Your Perfect School

 With a master’s degree or doctoral degree, school psychologists should also have the Pupil Personnel Services (PPS) Credential in School Psychology in California.

-School psychologists enjoy a median annual wage of $80,370, with the top earner getting more than $132,070 per year.
+School psychologists enjoy a median annual wage of $87,550, with the top earners getting more than $128,800 per year.

-Dealing with a kid’s academic, social, parental, and social issues or personal development children, career and school counselors of elementary school, middle school and high school students are there to help these children achieve their full potential, and must be done in a flexible, adaptable, and caring way.
+Dealing with a kid’s academic, social, parental, and social issues or personal development children, career and school counselors of elementary school, middle school, and high school students are there to help these children achieve their full potential must be done in a flexible, adaptable, and caring way.

 Generally, most school counselors hold a master’s degree in the fields of mental health counseling or community counseling.

-Being a school teacher is a high paying careers working with children, but this is also one of the most satisfying and fulfilling.
+Being a school teacher is a high-paying career working with children, but this is also one of the most satisfying and fulfilling.

 Elementary school teachers and high school teachers develop young minds for their future.
 You teach children the basics of standard school subjects, create class schedules, and dedicate yourself to the child’s personal development.